cloudify-cosmo/cloudify-cli/README.md

 - deployment_id: the deployment id on which the operation should be executed
 - management-ip: the management-server to use (Optional)
 - is_verbose_output - A flag for setting verbose output (Optional)
+- timeout: operation timeout in seconds (Optional, The execution itself will keep going.
+It is the CLI that will stop waiting for it to terminate)

 **Example:** `cfy deployments execute install -d my-deployment`